-(B) As used in this chapter, the following definitions apply:
+(B) As used in this chapter:

-(1) "Absorbed dose (D)" means the mean energy imparted by ionizing radiation to matter.
+(1) "Absorbed dose " means the mean energy imparted by ionizing radiation to matter.
 Absorbed dose is determined as the quotient of dE by dM, where dE is the mean energy imparted by ionizing radiation to matter of mass dM.
 The SI unit of absorbed dose is joule per kilogram and the special name of the unit of absorbed dose is the gray (Gy).
 The previously used special unit of absorbed dose (rad) is being replaced by the gray.

 (2) "Absorbed dose rate" means absorbed dose per unit time, for machines with timers, or dose monitor unit per unit time for linear accelerators.